 - If a child or vulnerable person has been sexually abused by a person in a position of trust or leadership, make an immediate report to the police or child welfare authorities in your community. *A vulnerable person is any adult who by nature of a physical, emotional, or psychological condition is dependent on other persons for care and assistance in day-to-day living.

-Resources for victim-survivors of CS
+Resources for victim-survivors of CSM

 - SNAP Survivors Network of those Abused by Priests: is an agency that holds a registry of clergy who have sexually offended.
-One chapter of their agency includes:

 - MAP: Mennonite Abuse Prevention Registry.
 They also offer advocacy for individuals wishing to seek justice by publicly identifying a perpetrator.